 In July 1975, a coup led by Generals Shehu Musa Yar'Adua and Joseph Garba ousted Gowon, who fled to Britain.

-In February 1976, Colonel Buka Suka Dimka launched a coup attempt during which General Murtala Muhammed was assassinated.
-The coup failed due to lack of support, and General Olusegun Obasanjo became the military head of state, continuing Murtala's policies.
+In February 1976, Colonel Buka Suka Dimka launched a coup attempt, resulting in the assassination of General Murtala Muhammed.
+The coup failed due to lack of widespread military support, and Dimka was forced to flee.
+Subsequently, General Olusegun Obasanjo became the military head of state.

-On 1 October 1979, Shehu Shagari of the National Party of Nigeria (NPN) was sworn in as the first President and Commander-in-Chief of the Federal Republic of Nigeria after winning the 1979 elections.
-Obasanjo peacefully transferred power to Shagari.
+On 1 October 1979, Shehu Shagari was sworn in as the first President and Commander-in-Chief of the Federal Republic of Nigeria, marking the peaceful transfer of power from Obasanjo to a civilian government.

-In August 1983, Shagari and the NPN were returned to power in a landslide victory, securing a majority in the National Assembly and control of 12 state governments.
+In August 1983, Shagari and the NPN were returned to power with a landslide victory.
 However, the elections were marred by violence and allegations of widespread vote-rigging and electoral malfeasance.

-In 1983, a military coup d'état coordinated by key officers of the Nigerian military led to the overthrow of the government, and the installation of Major General Muhammadu Buhari as head of state.
+In 1983, a military coup d'état was coordinated by key officers of the Nigerian military, leading to the overthrow of the government and the installation of Major General Muhammadu Buhari as head of state.

-Shortly after the regime's re-election in 1984, a military coup led by Muhammadu Buhari was generally viewed as a positive development.
+The military coup of Muhammadu Buhari in 1984 was generally viewed as a positive development.

 In 1985, Ibrahim Babangida overthrew Buhari in a coup d'état.